howonlee/mertonon/essays/gantt.md

 - Here's what you do when you have political disagreements.
 - Here's what you do when you have political agreements.
 - Mertonon also suggests stuff to you, because Mertonon is a full backprop neural net.
-- We fully intend that this suggestion feature also work for the specific purpose of looking good and blaming other people for your failures.
+- We fully intend that this suggestion feature also work for the specific purpose of looking good and blaming Mertonon for your failures.
 If you need a specific concrete person use Howon.